Lasten-Ernest/Lasten-Ernest.github.io/README.md

 ## Getting Started

-## In order to have a copy of this project in your computer follow the steps:
+## In order to have a copy of this project in your computer follow these steps:
 ** Open your favourite git client
 ** clone this project into your computer using this link https://github.com/Lasten-Ernest/Lasten-Ernest-Portfolio-Website.git ** open it with your prefered browser.